marklogic-community/smart-mastering-core/README.md

 As this project hasn't been published to the [jcenter](https://bintray.com/bintray/jcenter) repository yet, you'll first need to publish a copy of this project to your local Maven repository, which defaults to ~/.m2/repository.

-To do so, just run the following command in this directory:
+To do so, clone this repository and run the following command in the project's root directory:

     ./gradlew publishToMavenLocal